Regular procedure

 • whether the applicant has, without reasonable cause, failed to comply with the requirements of paragraphs (a), (c) or (d) of Section 16(3) IPA which refers to reporting obligations.

-Applications from certain nationalities can be prioritised, which leads to a quicker determination of the application and the curtailment of appeal rights.
+Applications from certain nationalities can also be accelerated, which leads to a quicker determination of the application and the curtailment of appeal rights.
+See Accelerated Procedure for further information.

 According to the UNHCR and the IPO statement setting out the prioritisation procedure: [6]